-Fortunately, through funds from the Liz Claiborne Art Ortenberg Foundation and other donors, PAMS Foundation has been able to establish the ‘Ruvuma Elephant Project’ in 2011.
+Fortunately, through funds from the Liz Claiborne Art Ortenberg Foundation, The Wildcat Foundation and other donors, PAMS Foundation has been able to establish the ‘Ruvuma Elephant Project’ in 2011.
 This has been the turning point in helping to effectively address poaching and other challenges in this important ecological corridor.

 Read further: Parks 2014 Volume 20.1: Community involvement and joint operations aid effective anti-poaching in Tanzania: parks_20_1_lotter__clark